JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/UBIS_Le_Cadre_D_etude_La_Pedagogie.md

 The words of Jesus resonate in our hearts:

 > ““The new kingdom which my Father is about to set up in the hearts of his earth children is to be an everlasting dominion.
 There shall be no end of this rule of my Father in the hearts of those who desire to do his divine will.
 I declare to you that my Father is not the God of Jew or gentile.
 Many shall come from the east and from the west to sit down with us in the Father’s kingdom, while many of the children of Abraham will refuse to enter this new brotherhood of the rule of the Father’s spirit in the hearts of the children of men.”
 > ““The power of this kingdom shall consist, not in the strength of armies nor in the might of riches, but rather in the glory of the divine spirit that shall come to teach the minds and rule the hearts of the reborn citizens of this heavenly kingdom, the sons of God.
 This is the brotherhood of love wherein righteousness reigns, and whose battle cry shall be: Peace on earth and good will to all men.
-This kingdom, which you are so soon to go forth proclaiming, is the desire of the good men of all ages, the hope of all the earth, and the fulfillment of the wise promises of all the prophets.” ([UB 140:1.2-3](/en/The_Urantia_Book/140#p1_2))
+This kingdom, which you are so soon to go forth proclaiming, is the desire of the good men of all ages, the hope of all the earth, and the fulfillment of the wise promises of all the prophets.” (<a id="a42_598"></a>[UB 140:1.2-3](/en/The_Urantia_Book/140#p1_2))

 Jesus invites us to take our place in this kingdom:

 > ““Whosoever would become great in my Father’s kingdom shall become a minister to all; and whosoever would be first among you, let him become the server of his brethren.
 But when you are once truly received as citizens in the heavenly kingdom, you are no longer servants but sons, sons of the living God.
 And so shall this kingdom progress in the world until it shall break down every barrier and bring all men to know my Father and believe in the saving truth which I have come to declare.
-Even now is the kingdom at hand, and some of you will not die until you have seen the reign of God come in great power.” ([UB 140:1.6](/en/The_Urantia_Book/140#p1_6))
+Even now is the kingdom at hand, and some of you will not die until you have seen the reign of God come in great power.” (<a id="a46_614"></a>[UB 140:1.6](/en/The_Urantia_Book/140#p1_6))

 - STUDY the teachings of _The Urantia Book_ at your own pace, in a progressive and methodical manner in an environment without space-time constraints.
 - EXPAND your cosmic consciousness by studying booklets or given themes.